Chunyu-Lin-bjtu/autoware-wiki/Contributing-to-Autoware.AI.md

    Provide as much detail about the purpose of the pull request as possible.
    Include all the design documentation to produced before you started to work on the implementation.
    If you are implementing a feature or bug fix for which there is an existing issue on the issue tracker, make sure to [include the issue number in your pull request comments](https://help.github.com/en/articles/closing-issues-using-keywords) using text such as "Fixes #42" or "Resolves #42".
+   When giving your pull request a title, do not start the name with tags such as `[Feature]` or `Fix/`.
+Use [issue labels](#issue-labels) instead to indicate what type of pull request it is.
 1. If you know of a contributor who is suitable to review your pull request, [request a review from them](https://help.github.com/en/articles/requesting-a-pull-request-review).
    This step is optional.